 The name and claims of this foundation seem quite lovely: 24 hour wear, comfort, retouch-free, DIVINE perfection!
 Long story short, I like it... but would I purchase the full size?
-Probably not.
-Not because it's a bad product by any means, however I just have tried foundations that I enjoy using more (YSL Teint Resist, Chanel Vitalumiere Aqua) so I know that there is "better" out there for me.
+Probably, but not right now.
+Not because it's a bad product by any means, I just have some foundations in my stash that I enjoy using and that perform in a similar manner (namely YSL Teint Resist and Chanel Vitalumiere Aqua).

-To recap, my skin type is combinaton oily and rather sensitive/acne prone.
+To recap, my skin type is oily and acne prone.
 In MAC shades I am somewhere around NC25, and B20 in Chanel.